agileanimal/stalker/README.md

 This port of stalker replaces Beanstalkd support with Iron MQ so that it runs nicely on heroku.

+This is probably a bad idea, and at some point I need to go one level deeper and move the iron_mq support into the beanstalk gem and have it throw exceptions when unsupported methods are called.

+_Use at your own risk._

+[Iron MQ](http://www.iron.io/products/mq) is a service that provides a subset of the beanstalkd protocol in a way that works with Heroku.
+Beanstalkd doesn't run on Heroku.

 [Beanstalkd](http://kr.github.com/beanstalkd/) is a fast, lightweight queueing backend inspired by mmemcached.

 The [Ruby Beanstalk client](http://beanstalk.rubyforge.org/) is a bit raw, however, so Stalker provides a thin wrapper to make job queueing from your Ruby app easy and fun.

 Queueing jobs
 -------------